 Because so many data today are personal—names, credit card numbers, locations, health records—you can’t avoid tough choices about how to collect and use people’s information.
 These choices are often not about what’s legal but about what’s “right” and “wrong.”
 Making the right choice can make or break a new product, service, or mission.
 This talk outlines the ethical reasoning you can apply to tough decisions and detail those issues you will most likely have to wrestle.
 The issues boil down to how transparently you should treat your data use, handle privacy rights, safeguard data ownership, and manage security.
 Leaders have to get ahead of the curve of public opinion to avoid ethical questions that trigger an outcry from angry people, politicians, or both.

-Angela Zutavern is a Vice President at Booz Allen and has pioneered the application of machine intelligence to organizational leadership and strategy.
+Angela Zutavern is managing director for AlixPartners’ Digital practice in Washington, DC.
+Previously, she served as a Vice President at Booz Allen.
+Angela has pioneered the application of machine intelligence to organizational leadership and strategy.
 She is an inventor of the machine intelligence and data science strategies that are now helping business and government organizations make better decisions and gain competitive advantages.
 Angela led Booz Allen’s most advanced data science R&D efforts, including in the areas of deep learning and quantum machine learning.
 She is passionate about data science for social good and helped create the Data Science Bowl, a first-of-its-kind, world-class competition that solves global issues through machine intelligence.